 Bioengineering Demonstration and Education Project: Bioengineering Efficacy Monitoring Plan

-The City of Calgary is currently undertaking a long-term Riparian Monitoring Program (RMP) to better understand long-term riparian health trends.
-This program includes many flood affected and subsequently restored sites along river banks in the city.
-A 10 year monitoring plan at the Bioengineering Demonstration and Education Project (BDEP) is part of this program, the Bioengineering Efficacy Monitoring Plan (BEMP).
+The City of Calgary is currently undertaking a long-term Riparian Monitoring Program (RMP) to better understand long-term riparian health trends and the effectiveness of bioengineering and riparian planting projects.
+This program includes many flood affected and subsequently restored sites along riverbanks in the city.
+A 10-year monitoring plan at the Bioengineering Demonstration and Education Project (BDEP) is part of this program.
+The monitoring program at the BDEP is outlined in a plan referred to as the Bioengineering Efficacy Monitoring Plan (BEMP).